 Licence status and conditions

-The Health Welfare Society Limited (FSP3981) trading as Accuro Health Insurance holds a transitional Financial Advice Provider licence issued by the Financial Markets Authority which authorises Accuro to provide a financial advice service.
+Accuro Health Insurance Society Limited (FSP3981) trading as Accuro Health Insurance holds a Class 2 Financial Advice Provider Licence issued by the Financial Markets Authority, which authorises Accuro to provide a financial advice service.

-This transitional licence is subject to the standard conditions for transitional advice provider licences: https://www.fma.govt.nz/assets/Compliance/Standard-conditions-for-Transitional-FAP-licences.pdf
+This licence is subject to the standard conditions for a full advice provider licences: https://www.fma.govt.nz/assets/Consultations/Standard-Conditions-for-full-FAP-licences.pdf

 Nature and scope of financial advice service

-At Accuro we do not provide personalised financial advice under the Financial Markets Conduct Act.
-We can give you facts about our products and options which could work for you but if you need help working out what best suits you and your circumstances please let us know and we will put you in touch with a third party Financial Adviser who can provide a financial advice service including recommendations regarding the acquisition or disposal of a health insurance product.
+At Accuro, we can give you facts about our products and options but we do not provide personalised financial advice under the Financial Markets Conduct Act.
+If you need help working out what best suits you and your circumstances, please let us know and we will put you in touch with a third party Financial Adviser who can provide a financial advice service including recommendations regarding the acquisition or disposal of a health insurance product.

 Fees, expenses, or other amounts payable